21prompts/act/PROMPTS.md

 ## Prompt 6

 Let's review the index.html and app.css files and ensure we have a clean layout and design that is mobile-first and supports automatic light/dark themes.

+## Prompt 7

+Next, let's focus on designing the top toolbar:

+- fixed toolbar at top
+  - menu button to toggle sidebar (left)
+  - current day in the format "12:34 Tue, 5 Feb"
+  - "+" button to add task (right)
+  - "day-progress" widget
+    - full-width progress bar at the bottom of the toolbar
+    - begins at 00:00 and ends at 23:59
+    - displays progress of the day using current time

+Then, implement the functionality for buttons in top toolbar (menu and add task)

+Finally, ensure the sidebar is completely hidden until opened (I can see it partially on left edge)